hyperglance/kubernetes/README.md

 ### Create a namespace (Optional)

-You may wish to deploy Hyperglance to its own [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), this is notnormally required for small K8 deployments.
+You may wish to deploy Hyperglance to its own [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), this is not normally required for small K8 deployments.

 To create one, execute the following commands: